MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-clustering-model-azure-machine-learning-designer/includes/7-inference-pipeline.md

     ![Inference pipeline for clustering](../media/inference-clusters.png)

 9. Submit the pipeline as a new experiment named **mslearn-penguin-inference** on your compute cluster.
 The experiment may take a while to run.
-10. When the pipeline has finished, visualize the **Results dataset** output of the **Assign Data to Clusters** module to see the predicted cluster assignments and metrics for the three penguin observations in the input data.
+10. When the pipeline has finished, select **Job details**.
+In the new window, right click on **Assign Data to Clusters** module and select **Preview data** to see the predicted cluster assignments and metrics for the three penguin observations in the input data.

 Your inference pipeline assigns penguin observations to clusters based on their features.
 Now you're ready to publish the pipeline so that client applications can use it.